zladx/zladx.github.io/_posts/2023-03-29-links-awakening-disassembly-progress-report-part-13.md

 - [@samuel-flynn](https://github.com/samuel-flynn) labeled a [couple of global variables](https://github.com/zladx/LADX-Disassembly/pull/182) related to the rupees buffer.
 - [@Nog-Frog](https://github.com/Nog-Frog) noticed that a graphics file included both credits graphics and the photographer sprites, and [split it in two](https://github.com/zladx/LADX-Disassembly/pull/353).
 - [@squircledev](https://github.com/squircledev) fixed a gallicism by [renaming "Cyclop key" to "Slime key"](https://github.com/zladx/LADX-Disassembly/pull/402).
-- [@tobiasvl](https://github.com/tobiasvl) added support for [compiling the project using RGBDS 0.6](https://github.com/zladx/LADX-Disassembly/pull/451) – and then opened 33 others PR to fix comments, document physics, bosses, and much more.
+- [@tobiasvl](https://github.com/tobiasvl) added support for [compiling the project using RGBDS 0.6](https://github.com/zladx/LADX-Disassembly/pull/451) – and then opened 33 other PRs to fix comments, document physics, bosses, and much more.
 - [@ISSOtm](https://github.com/ISSOtm) [fixed an non-indexed image](https://github.com/zladx/LADX-Disassembly/pull/454), which was breaking compatibility with RGBDS 0.6.
 - [@KelseyHigham](https://github.com/KelseyHigham) decoded all color palettes data to readable RGB values, and added speaker labels to dialogs.